c3g/GenPipes_Docs/docs/source/user_guide/run_gp.rst

 First, test that GenPipes is correctly deployed and it works, without actually running a pipeline.
 Use :code:`genpipes <pipeline_cmd>` with the  :code:`--help` or ``-h`` option.

-For details, please refer to the Getting Started Guide :ref:`Run GenPipes section<docs_using_gp>`.
+For details, please refer to the GenPipes User Guide :ref:`User Guide section<docs_user_guide>`.

-Earlier, you could run GenPipes by invoking individual <pipeline_cmd>.
-With the release of version 5.0.0 onwards, there is a new format to run GenPipes pipelines.
+Earlier, you could run GenPipes by invoking individual ``<pipeline_cmd>``.
+With the release of version 5.0.0 onward, there is a new format to run GenPipes pipelines.

 .. include:: /common/commands/change_format_5.inc